Ticker

 • Don't write in ALL CAPS (which seems like you are SHOUTING!)

-• Don't use too much punctuation (!!! or ???)
+• Avoid excessive punctuation (!!! or ???)

-Mistakes, whether grammar, spelling, or factual errors, hurt your image.
-Before you click on "send":
+7. Proofread Before You Hit Send Mistakes, whether grammar, spelling, or factual mistakes, causes harm to yourself or your organization.
+Before you press "send":

-• Double-check names, dates, and facts.
+• Look carefully at names, dates, and facts.

-• Correct typos and grammar errors.
+• Correct typos and grammar mistakes.

 • Sincerely,